 Related YouTube videos are playing after mine

 YouTube displays related videos after a video finishes playing.
 This is a YouTube feature and isn't controlled by Pixieset.
-You can disable this option by editing the share URL and disabling the option in the video's Embed settings.
+You cannot currently disable this option.

 Buttons and controls aren’t showing on Vimeo videos